dirkslab/azure-standalone-iisftp/README.md

-# azure-standalone-iisftp
+# azure-standalone-iisftp ARM Template

 Standalone azure iisftp server.
+Using Azure Resource Manager.

 Unsecure with no ssl setup.
 No user isolation.
 One loacation for users to upload data, images or whatever the requirement might be.